 This course is designed to further develop the concepts within the three domains of the individual, nursing, and healthcare.
 Emphasis is placed on the concepts, within each domain including clinical decision making, caring interventions, biophysical and psychosocial concepts, communication, collaboration, teaching and learning, accountability, safety, informatics, and evidence-based practice.
 Upon completion, students should be able to provide safe nursing care across the lifespan incorporating the concepts identified in this course.
+Credit for NUR 102 is only available after the completion of both NUR102AB and NUR102BB.

-NUR 103 Practical Nursing III

-Prerequisites: NUR 101 & 102
+NUR 103 - Practical Nursing III 6-0-9-0-9 Prerequisites: NUR 101 & 102; Corequisites: None